muatik/logmon/README.md

 LogMon API
 =========

-LogMon API provides necessary resources and functinalities for a monitoring client.
+LogMon API provides necessary resources and functionalities for a monitoring client.
 The web interface of LogMon works through this API.

 ####Version####